redteaminfra/redteam-infra/puppet/README.md

 to ssh directly back into the victim to get a shell as well as set up a SOCKS5 proxy into the victim network.

+## Cleanup

+Uses `tidy` to eliminate large stashes of logs such as those found in /var/cache/puppet/report.

 ## cobaltstrike

 1. Add a teamserver password in the `PASSWORD` field in `modules/cobaltstrike/files/teamserver.sh`